 Can I collect interest on my judgment?

 Each year the Ohio Tax Commissioner sets the interest rate on judgments.
-For 2007 and 2008 the interest rate is 8%.
-This document provides current and past interest rates and calculation formulas.
+The current interest rate is 3%.
+This document provides past interest rates and calculation formulas.
 The interest rate is determined by the year in which you obtain the judgment.

 What is an affidavit of current balance?